beljul/user-centric-ad-id/README.md

 If the user accepts, then a first-party cookie with the IFA is created and stored by the Network Controller in the user's browser.

 This IFA is also passed to my-localstore.com, which can collect user interest data linked to this IFA.
-This provides to users an anonymous and temporary IFA relying on cookie lifetime.
+This provides to users a pseudonymous and temporary IFA relying on cookie lifetime.

-The storage in a first-party cookie is the most immediate way to move forward but we can imagine other storage solutions in the future (e.g. storage by the browser, cf. design options in part.
-2).
+The storage in a first-party cookie is the most immediate way to move forward but we can imagine other storage solutions in the future (e.g. storage by the browser, cf. design options described above).

 ![workflow_1_adv](https://user-images.githubusercontent.com/4519242/88651740-4b172280-d0ca-11ea-85e8-81f08d9f388d.png)